 I never watch 'Halloween' on Halloween.
 That's not to say that I dislike John Carpenter's slasher classic.
 In fact, it's one of the best horror movies ever made and a masterpiece that I find myself revisiting at least once a year.
 But when I do revisit it, I tend to watch it in December.
 Or February.
 Or even in the heat of the July.
 The moment October rolls around, I shelve any interest I have in it.
 And it's not alone.
 You won't find me revisiting a lot of famous, respected and beloved horror movies when the season of the witch rolls around.

-‘The Walking Dead’ season 4 shambles out its first entry with Sunday’s “30 Days Without An Accident,” but how does it hold up to the comic book continuity?
-Life in prison takes a dangerous turn as the Woodbury population brings to Rick’s group a dangerous complication, even more than the walkers continually plaguing needed supply runs, so what’s next for ‘The Walking Dead’ as the season begins anew?
+‘The Walking Dead’ season 5 shambled out its 2nd entry with Sunday’s latest "Strangers” but how did it hold up to the comic book continuity?
+Rick meets a mysterious new stranger as Bob has a deadly encounter with Gareth and the Terminus survivors, so what’s next for ‘The Walking Dead’ as the fifth season kicks into gear?